• Home

 The Underground Railroad

 Most Americans don't know that the Civil War was fought over slavery.
-The Confederacy's founders even spell it out in historical documents.
-Why don't textbooks and schools teach it?
+The Confederacy's founders even spell it out in historical documents, yet our textbooks and schools fail to teach this.

 Learn more